 Some of the questions I am asked by my clients deal with what to do during the round of golf with a client, employee or vendor.

-My answer always includes the reminder of the things not to talk about which is business, or about a product you have to sale or what your business is up to.
-There is nothing wrong with ideal chat about your company if your guest asked how your business is doing, but don’t fall into that trap.
+My answer always includes the reminder of the things not to talk about which is business, or about a product you have to sell or what your business is up to.
+There is nothing wrong with the ideal chat about your company if your guest asked how your business is doing, but don’t fall into that trap.
 It will lead to you seemingly sounding like you are hitting on your guest for business.
-I always make it clear during the invitation portion of playing business golf that the business part of the day will be afterwards.
+I always make it clear during the invitation portion of playing business golf that the business part of the day will be afterward.
 Once that is established then it is clear that golf is golf and business is business.
 It is best to stay with that game plan.

 There are several topics I talk about during my round of golf with a client or my mentees that work best to keep from falling into talking business before it is time to talk business.
 I suggest you do your homework and hone your knowledge of these topics and use them during your round to fill in until you get to the time to talk about business.